 What makes a liquid cleaner the best?
-It’s usually about finding the right balance between bottle design, viscosity and effectiveness.
+It’s usually about finding the right balance between bottle design, viscosity, and effectiveness.
 How long a bottle lasts is also important as it determines if the product is cost-effective or expensive.
-However, the best liquid toilet cleaner is not always the priciest one.
+However, a good cleaner is not always the priciest one.

 While most liquid cleaners only require a flush or two, they are still a hands-on approach to cleaning the toilet bowl.
 Once completely flushed, the Lysol Power & Fresh no longer does anything for your toilet.
 It doesn’t offer the same level of protection against stains as tablets.

-The Lysol Power & Fresh deodorizes the toilet instantly.
+Lysol Clean & Fresh deodorizes the toilet instantly.
 The Ocean Fresh scent is quite pleasant but it doesn’t have a long-lasting effect.

-The application process is very easy.
+The application process for this product is very easy.
 By pressing the applicator against the inside of the bowl, the gel will stick itself to it.
 Once the applicator clicks, your job is done.
-Because the gel doesn’t have a cage protection you shouldn’t apply it next to the maximum flow point if you want it to last.
+Because the gel doesn’t have cage protection you shouldn’t apply it next to the maximum flow point if you want it to last.

 On its own, the Lysol Click Gel won’t keep your toilet bowl clean for long.
-What it can do is maintain the hygiene and provide a pleasant odor between deep cleans.
+What it can do is maintain hygiene and provide a pleasant scent between deep cleans.
 Where this product shines is when paired with a liquid cleaning solution.

 Sometimes you can’t go wrong with the classics.
 Toilet bowl hanger cleaners are some of the oldest scrub-free designs.
-The best hanger cleaner can last a long time because of the cage protection.
+They can last a long time because of cage protection.
 They usually work at maximum efficiency when placed near the back of the bowl.

 Similar to how the Lysol gel works, the No Mess hangar cleaner doesn’t interact with your tank.
 This means that it doesn’t contain ingredients that can cause harm to the flapper or the flush valve.
 There is also no risk of corroding any metallic parts after prolonged exposure.